Open at 9am, call free on 0800 531 6027

 Your other protections

-All of our plans meet the Equity Release Council standards.
+All of the plans we recommend meet the Equity Release Council standards.
 That means they come with a number of important guarantees, including the no negative equity guarantee.
 With it, you’ll never owe more than your home’s worth, so any debt accrued through equity release can’t be passed on to your loved ones.
 However, it’s important to remember that a lifetime mortgage may leave you with limited or no property equity remaining, and it’ll reduce your financial options in the future.

 Back to Mythbusters